 Message from Dr Katrina Young, Senior Partner at St Mary’s Surgery:

-“With the winter months fast approaching, we know that respiratory diseases will be circulating widely in the community.
-This includes both the flu virus as well coronavirus and means that some people who are most vulnerable may become severely ill.
+“We strongly encourage everyone to get their FREE flu jabs and COVID boosters when offered, as with the winter months fast approaching, we know that respiratory diseases will be circulating widely in the community.
+We will have both the influenza virus and COVID-19 circulating which means that people who are most vulnerable may become seriously ill.

 - All adults aged 50 and over

 - Those aged 5 to 49 in clinical at-risk groups, including pregnant women

 - Those aged 5 to 49 who are household contacts of immunosuppressed people

 - Carers aged 16-49.

 Although they are separate vaccines, just as we have done previously, patients will be offered COVID-19 vaccine and seasonal flu vaccine at the same appointment.